kirkja-leikjahonnunar/kirkja/Client/Worlds/Voidling/README.md

 Voidling movement is limited by a fog-of-war, but the fog is lifted as the player travels around the world within new contexts.

-## Context Habitation
+## Context Hopping
 Voidlings hop-in and hop-out of [contexts](../Context) to **interact with** and **affect** the in-game world.
 Contexts are usually NPC quest givers, but could also be animals, or inanimate objects.

 ## Void Space
-Void Space is the persistent personal area that every voidling has access to.
-It includes the main menu, inventory, neighborhoods, and portals.
+[Void space](../) is the persistent personal area that every voidling has access to.
+It surrounds the player's current context the player voidling It includes the main menu, inventory, neighborhoods, and portals.
+Similar to account bound or just the account itself?
+Yes!